Bishwa Prakash Sharma

 Bishwa Prakash Sharma (विश्वप्रकाश शर्मा) is a Nepali politician.
-He is one of the two general secretaries of the Nepali Congress.
-Sharma is currently serving as member of House of Representatives from Jhapa 1.
+He is one of the two Vice Presidents of the Nepali Congress.
+Sharma was serving as member of House of Representatives from Jhapa 1 before the dissolution of the House of Representatives.

 Political career

 Sharma was elected general secretary along with Gagan Thapa in the 14th general convention of Nepali Congress.
 This was termed as rise of new generation in the oldest party of Nepal, the Nepali Congress.

 Sharma has previously served as spokesperson of the party.
 He has also served as the national president of the Nepal Student Union (NSU).

 In the 2022 Nepalese general election, he was elected as the member of the 2nd Federal Parliament of Nepal.

+He was kicked from Nepali Congress by rival faction led by Sher Bahadur Deuba on 14 January 2026 for not following party rules and regulations.
+Later he was elected as vice president of the party along with Pushpa Bhusal from the 2nd special convention of Nepali Congress which was recognized by election commission later.
+He decided not to contest for 2026 general election citing moral grounds and to pave the way for younger and newer leaders.